 The love of street photography for Tony began after seeing photo exhibits of modern masters such as Henri Cartier-Bresson, Vivian Maier, and Robert Frank at the Art Institute of Chicago.
 Walking the city streets and riding the Chicago ‘L’ trains also provided Tony with some gritty inspiration.
 Street photography is rooted in the power of observation, attempting to capture that wonderful moment in time when people, culture, public space and motion all come together.

 Tony can often be found wandering the city streets looking for these moments, although sometimes he pursues recurring themes such as ‘Pokémon GO!’ players.
 Several years ago, when the mobile phone based game was introduced, groups of young people would gather in outdoor settings to play the game.
 The contrast between the beautiful city park surroundings and somewhat obsessive virtual game play was striking.
-Eric Ginsburg from Triad City Beat talks more about Tony’s photographs in the article, Look at these beautiful Pokémon Go photos.

 Tony has permanent prints of his city-scapes on display at transformGSO, a co-working space located in downtown Greensboro, NC.
 Tony has also exhibited work locally at Greenhill Center for NCArt and The Tate Street Coffee House.

 Fine art prints and comissions are available for purchase.
 Please contact Tony for more information.